spwhitton/consfigurator/doc/guide.rst

 For example: the presence of some lines in a config file; a package being installed or absent; the availability of a website.

-A property can have a list of host attributes, which will be added to the attributes plist of any host which has the property in its list of properties.
+A property can have a (function returning a) list of host attributes, which will be added to the attributes plist of any host which has the property in its list of properties.
+These attributes can depend on the arguments to the property, but should not examine the actual state of the host.

 It should also have a check function, which establishes whether the property is already applied or not.
 If this is absent, it is assumed that the property